heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - The general structure of the application GUI can be overviewed in the [how-to-guide](how-to-guide.md).

 ## Algorithms introduced
 The purpose of this project was to study two well known algorithms and/or compression methods designed for lossless data compression: Huffman coding and Lempel-Ziv 77.
-For easier testing and reviewing experience, a short introductory to these algorithms will be introduced.
+For easier testing and reviewing experience, a short introductory to these algorithms will be presented.
 More detailed descriptions can be found from the sources at the end of this document.

 ### Huffman coding
 A main idea in the Huffman coding is that often some characters are used more frequently than others.
-It is then reasonable to store data in a way that the most frequent charcters take the least amount of space and the characters that are the least frequent take the most amount of space.
+It is then reasonable to store data in a way that the most frequent characters take the least amount of space and the characters that are the least frequent take the most amount of space.

 To do this, we first must calculate **frequencies** for all characters.
 These can also be viewed as **probabilities**.
 This is simply done by calculating how many times each character repeats in the material.